publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s721.md

                 (i) the number of individuals in the State who are eligible for services under this subchapter;

-                (ii) the number of such individuals who will receive services provided with funds provided under part B of this subchapter and under subchapter VI, including, if the designated State agency uses an order of selection in accordance with paragraph (5), estimates of the number of individuals to be served under each priority category within the order;
+                (ii) the number of such individuals who will receive services provided with funds provided under part B and under subchapter VI, including, if the designated State agency uses an order of selection in accordance with paragraph (5), estimates of the number of individuals to be served under each priority category within the order;

                 (iii) the number of individuals who are eligible for services under this subchapter, but are not receiving such services due to an order of selection; and